SrWinter/WebToPavlov/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue on the GitHub repository.
+If you encounter any issues or have questions, please join our discord @ [Discord.gg](https://discord.gg/JxF4hGaxc2)